Sula Wolff

-Sulammith (Sula) Wolff FRCP FRCPysch (1 March 1924 – 21 September 2009) was a prominent and pioneering British child psychiatrist.
+Sulammith (Sula) Wolff FRCP FRCPsych (1 March 1924 – 21 September 2009) was a prominent and pioneering British child psychiatrist.
 She was amongst the first in her field to identify and define the characteristics of children on the autistic spectrum and establish the genetic component of the condition.
 Her work focused principally on a group of socially withdrawn, eccentric and schizoid children which she followed for over 20 years.

 In 1996, she translated a 1925 landmark paper that had been written in Russian by Grunya Sukhareva, and which may be the earliest description of autistic symptoms in children.

 Early life

 She was born on 1 March 1924 in Berlin, Weimar Germany, to Friedel (née Saloman) and Walther Wolff, a patent lawyer.
 She was brought up in Wetzlar.
 When Adolf Hitler became Chancellor of Germany in 1933 she moved with her family to Hampstead, England.
 She attended South Hampstead High School, going on to study medicine at the University of Oxford, graduating in 1947.